On perfect subdivision tilings: Proofs

-\begin{proof}[Proof of \Cref{lem:lemma-for-main2}] Let $H$ be a graph on $h$ vertices with $hcf_{\xi}(H) = 2.$ Let $\hat{H}$ is the bipartite graph as in \Cref{def:hatH} with a bipartition $(\hat{A}, \hat{B})$ with size $h'$ and $h'+2$ for positive integer $h'.$ We note that $h'$ is bounded above by a constant which only depends on $h.$ We fix positive constants as follows:
+\begin{proof}[Proof of \Cref{lem:lemma-for-main2}] Let $H$ be a graph on $h$ vertices with $\hcf_{\xi}(H) = 2$.
+Let $\hat{H}$ be the bipartite graph as in \Cref{def:hatH} with a bipartition $(\hat{A}, \hat{B})$ with sizes $h'$ and $h'+2$ for a positive integer $h'$.
+We note that $h'$ is bounded above by a constant that only depends on $h$.
+We fix positive constants as follows: